List of characters in mythology novels by Rick Riordan: Hearthstone

-Hearthstone (Hearth) is a light elf from Alfheim.
-He is skinny with pale skin and with short spiky blond hair, which, when combined with his black leather jacket, jeans, and a candy cane scarf, "makes him look like a character from a Japanese anime".
-Hearth is deaf and can only communicate with ASL (Alf Sign Language) and he has *trauma*, though he is able to read lips.
+Hearthstone "Hearth" is a light elf from Alfheim.
+He is skinny with pale skin and with short spiky blond hair, which, when combined with his black leather jacket, jeans, and a candy cane scarf, renders his appearance rather monochromatic.
+Hearth is deaf and can only communicate with ASL (Alf Sign Language) and he has trauma, though he is able to read lips.
 Since his "home" world is always bright, he is sensitive to darkness.
-Like Blitz, Hearth makes a deal with Mimir to drink water from Mimir's Well by one of the roots of Yggdrasil to gain knowledge about runes and in return has to work with him for several years.
-He becomes a companion and protector of Magnus from then on.
+He is also a protector of Magnus.
 Hearth is the first elf in a long time to focus on magic from runes, which he has studied extensively.
 He can cast various runes, though doing such consumes his energy.
 Eventually, he progresses to the rank of a full sorcerer.